acquia/orca/docs/getting-started.md

 Error: Invalid value for "--sut" option: "drupal/example".
 ```

 To make ORCA aware of your package you'll need to dynamically add it to the list using [environment variables](advanced-usage.md#ORCA_PACKAGES_CONFIG_ALTER).
-Doing this on Travis CI is covered in the `env.global` section of the [example Travis configuration](../example/.travis.yml).
+Doing this on CI is covered in the `env.global` section of the [example CI configuration](../example/.github/workflows/orca.yml).
 Locally, you must set the appropriate variable(s) in your terminal session.
-The assignments can be copied right from your `.travis.yml`.
+The assignments can be copied right from your `orca.yml`.
 Just prefix them with the `export` command, e.g.:

 ```bash
 export ORCA_PACKAGES_CONFIG_ALTER=../example/tests/packages_alter.yml